omahs/figment-documentation/README.md

 The file must always include the keys `DEVELOPMENT`, `API_KEY` and `PROXY_HOST`.
 A proxy is used to prevent the API key from being exposed on the client-side.
-Refer to the [Manage & Secure API Keys](http://docs.figment.io/guides/manage-and-secure-api-keys#api-key-best-practices) guide for more information.

 ```text
 DEVELOPMENT=1